Gimmee Jimmy's Cookies: History

-In 2014, Gimmee Jimmy's Cookies moved online, opening a large bakery in Inwood, NY, close to JFK, to facilitate faster shipping.
+In 2014, Gimmee Jimmy's Cookies moved online, opening a large bakery in Inwood, New York, near John F. Kennedy International Airport, to facilitate faster shipping.
 Headed by Freeman Lewin, Gimmee Jimmy's Cookies has returned to its routes of gift tins and corporate gifts and technology enabling large corporations to order en-masse.
 Since 2014, Gimmee Jimmy's Cookies has been featured in Inc, Business Weekly, and Inquirer, and on BuzzFeed.

 To re-claim the do-good nature of the company from its founding, the new owners formed the Gimmee Jimmy's Children's Foundation, to steer a portion of company proceeds to cheering children who are hospitalized with pediatric diseases.
-This foundation has yet to be fully mobilized, as the company decides how best to make use of the funds designated for these charitable purposes.
 In addition to the Gimmee Jimmy's Children's Foundation, the company is heavily involved in fundraising opportunities for schools, places of worship, and other non-profits.

-Gimmee Jimmy's Cookies are certified under the OK kosher certification and the Volover Rav, Gimmee Jimmy's is pas Yisroel, and cholov Yisroel if dairy is used.
+Gimmee Jimmy's Cookies are certified under the OK Kosher Certification and the Volover Rav; Gimmee Jimmy's is pas Yisroel, and cholov Yisroel if dairy is used.